 Others believe loch monsters are giant brown eels which have thrived in the fresh Scottish waters.
-Safe from predators they’ve grown to an exceptionally large size.
-Me?
-If you asked me, I’d say that the eel story sounds a bit too far fetched.
-It’s much more likely that the loch monsters are real (wink).
+Safe from predators, they’ve grown to an exceptionally large size.
+And me?
+Well, I’d say the eel story sounds a bit too far-fetched.
+It’s way more likely that the loch monsters are real (wink).

-Intrigued by the stories of Morag we headed to Loch Morar in search of her.
+Intrigued by the stories of Morag we headed to Loch Morar to look for her.

 We suspect this was another of his tall tales.

-I have this perception that sea faring folk will take to the water in all conditions but thankfully I was wrong.
+I have this perception that sea-faring folk will take to the water in all conditions, but thankfully I was wrong.
 Our trip was cancelled.
-Although disappointed, I’d rather return on a nice calm day so I could spot seagulls with a non-queasy stomach as all the exciting beasties eluded me!
+Although disappointed, I’d rather return on a calm day so I could spot seagulls with a non-queasy stomach!

 Beautiful beaches – Local Hero

-We took full advantage of the monsoon letting up and explored more local beaches.
+We took advantage of the monsoon letting up and explored more local beaches.

-Our first stop was Tràigh (pronounced try) a lovely little spot with a 9 hole golf course which may just lay claim to having Scotland’s smallest clubhouse.
-A tiny whitewashed cottage.
-Royal Troon it’s not but it has views that they’d kill for.
-Sea sand and rugged mountains – perfect.
-It’s probably only 9 holes as 18 would take too long to get round with golfer stopping every two minutes to admire the views.
+Our first stop was Tràigh (pronounced try).
+It’s a lovely spot with a 9 hole golf course.
+The clubhouse is tiny whitewashed cottage.
+Royal Troon it’s not, but it has sea, sand and rugged mountain views that they’d kill for.
+It’s probably only 9 holes as 18 would take too long to complete, with golfer stopping frequently to admire the view.

-Next we found a pretty rocky cove at Back of Keppoch and enjoyed it all to ourselves.
-We had fun clambering over rocks and exploring rock pools with the wee dug.
-Being a sure-footed little mountain goat he was in his element was in his element.
+Next, we visited a pretty cove at Back of Keppoch, and enjoyed it all to ourselves.
+We had fun clambering over rocks and exploring rock pools with the boy.
+Being a sure-footed little mountain goat, he was in his element was in his element.

 The rain held off to a light drizzle and the sky lightened a little.
 Maybe the sun would come out after all?